rafaelribeiro1510/ASCIIValley/docs/README.md

 In the form of a player toolbar that holds the players' tools, that allow the player to interact with specific parts of the game, and also the items collected through said interactions. ![GUI Mock-up - figure 4](./screenshots/guiMockup.png)

-## Planned Features

-All Planned Features have been implemented.

 ## Desired Features
-This section, unlike the last one, lists functionalities that were thought up in the start of the project but realistically will not be achieved in the time frame we have.
+This section lists functionalities that were thought up in the start of the project and were not be achieved in the time frame we had.

 ### Day-night Cycle, that visually alters the map.